What Is a Problem Manager? Roles and Responsibilities

 Problem-solving skills

 Critical thinking and root-cause analysis skills are the most important skill sets for problem managers.
-They must be able to step back, look at a problem logically, apply intuition, and know who to engage to resolve the issue.
+They must be able to step back, look at a problem logically, apply intuition, and know whom to engage to resolve the issue.
 They must also be able to handle ambiguity.
 Problems are not always clear, and red herrings may appear during the resolution process.
-Good problem-solvers can recognize these and carefully assess them before dedicating time to researching possible dead-ends.
+Good problem-solvers can recognize these and carefully assess them before dedicating time to researching possible dead ends.

 Technical knowledge